 - Meet millennials’ high expectations of quality, customization, and features, which have been shaped by digital-first companies like Facebook, Amazon, and Google

 Millennials will not stand in lines to fill out piles of forms.
-They will simply write a negative review, complain about their bad experience on Facebook, and turn to a bank that offers the same services online.
+They will simply write a negative review, complain about their bad experience on Facebook, and turn to a bank that offers the combine both banking and technology to tailor its services online.
 Millennials know how to spread the word.
 If they like your service, you can expect more customers; if they don’t, you can anticipate the consequences.

 Creating disruptive digital solutions to increase the quality of service may be your key to engaging and retaining clients.
 It’s time for banks to focus on the user experience and work out viable UX strategies.
 Here are a few tips on how to do that: